-In September, news outlets reported that the House and Senate Agriculture Committees had agreed on a proposal to provide $28 billion to promote climate-smart agriculture practices on America’s farms and ranches, as part of a $3.5 trillion package of funding to address climate change, health care and education.
+In September, the House and Senate Agriculture Committees had agreed on a proposal to provide $28 billion to promote climate-smart agriculture practices on America’s farms and ranches, as part of a larger package of funding to address climate change, health care and education.

 - $9 billion for the Environmental Quality Incentives Program for incentives for farmers to adopt practices like planting winter cover crops, implementing better nutrient management and installing buffer strips.
 That would double the current size of the program.

-- $7.5 billion for the Regional Conservation Partnership Program (RCPP), which funds partnerships that leverage state and private funds to address high-priority natural resource concerns in an area.
-The program lets project sponsors choose which conservation strategies will best address the problems in the area. $7.5 billion would be five times the current level of funding for RCPP.
+- $7.15 billion for the Regional Conservation Partnership Program (RCPP), which funds partnerships that leverage state and private funds to address high-priority natural resource concerns in an area.
+The program lets project sponsors choose which conservation strategies will best address the problems in the area. $7.15 billion would be nearly five times the current level of funding for RCPP.

-- $4 billion for the Conservation Stewardship Program, which promotes a whole-farm systems approach to conservation.
-This amount would represent a doubling of current program funding.
+- $3.75 billion for the Conservation Stewardship Program, which promotes a whole-farm systems approach to conservation.
+This amount would represent nearly a doubling of current program funding.

 - $5 billion for a new cover crop initiative that would provide an annual payment to farmers who adopt the use of winter cover crops.
 Cover crops help rebuild healthy soils, store carbon in the soil, and reduce the need for chemical fertilizers, but they are currently planted on less than five percent of cropland acres.